-The attorneys at the Cincinnati family law firm of Phyllis G. Bossin & Associates, A Legal Professional Association, represent individuals and families across Hamilton County and surrounding counties.
+The attorneys at the Cincinnati family law firm of Phyllis G. Bossin Co., L.P.A., represent individuals and families across Hamilton County and surrounding counties.

 In any divorce, dividing marital property and accounting for nonmarital property is a significant undertaking.
 Ohio law mandates that all marital property be divided in a fair and equitable manner, but fair and equitable does not necessarily mean equal — Ohio Revised Code § 3105.171.
 Judges initially presume that an equal division is correct, but the court may deviate from this at their discretion.
 This occurs most often when one spouse owns substantially more separate property or there is evidence of serious economic misconduct such as wasting marital assets.
 However, before any property can be divided, it must first be categorized as either marital, separate or mixed.

 What constitutes marital property?
 If it was acquired during the marriage, acquired with marital funds or acquired through marital effort, it is probably marital property – even if it is titled in the name of only one spouse.